Alegg0/Alec_Bluestamp_Portfolio/index.md

 ### Y axis
 For the Y axis, I attatched the 150mm MGN9C rail to the left and right carriages with m3x8 screws.
 ### Linear Rod Installation
-I then attatched the 200x8mm linear rods to both the top and bottom frames, using heat inserts and m3x6 screws a set screws to hold them in.
+I then attatched the 200x8mm linear rods to both the top and bottom frames, using heat inserts and m3x6 screws and set screws to hold them in.
 Anticipating damage to the rods because of the set screws, I covered the ends of the linear rods with painter's tape.
 ### Bottom Frame
 Assembling the bottom frame also took several iterations.
 The first iteration lacked set screws, so the linear rods would often detatch.
-The second iteration had an unforseen issue of motherboard mounting, and the third iteration fixed all of these issues.
+The second iteration had an unforeseen issue of motherboard mounting, and the third iteration fixed all of these issues.
 I then mounted the SKR Pico motherboard using m3x4x4 heat inserts, the Z axis endstop switch with m2 screws, and the Z motor with m3x8 screws.
 The feet were mounted with m5x20 screws.
 ### Toolhead
 I used a soldering iron to heat press m3 nuts into the toolhead (which was printed in PETG for better heat resistance), and screwed in the CR-10 Hotend.
-The 2 part cooling fans were installed on the side using m2.5 screws, and the central hotened fan was installed by heat inserting screws into small holes.
+The 2 part cooling fans were installed on the side using m2.5 screws, and the central hotend fan was installed by heat inserting screws into small holes.
 ### Extruder
 My printer uses a sherpa mini extruder in a direct-drive configuration to move filament, but when I 3d printed the parts I found that the tolerances were way too off for the extruder to be effective.
 I instead used a CNCed aluminum version, which worked much better.
 ### Wiring